wevanjohnson/2025_Spring_FDS/README.md

 ### COURSE DESCRIPTION:

 This class is an introduction to the ethics and essential computational tools and skills for data science.
 The course will cover command-line coding, literate programming, software development, version control, data wrangling and management, and visualization.
 The standards for open science, reproducibility, and ethical and responsible computing will also be discussed.
-Students be expected to use R and GitHub throughout this course.
+Students are expected to use R and GitHub throughout this course.

 ### COURSE OBJECTIVES:
 Students who take this course will: